cslant/laravel-telegram-git-notifier/docs/single/send-notification-flow.md

-# The Telegram Git Notifier flow
+# Send Notification Flow - The Telegram Git Notifier Package

-This document describes the flow of the telegram git notifier.
+This document describes the flow of sending notifications in the Telegram Git Notifier package.

 ## Handle the webhook and send a notification